Nissan Change CVT Transmission Speed Sensor

 - Lower the vehicle and follow the proper procedure to check the automatic transmission fluid level.

-If the check engine light is on, plug an OBD2 scanner into the diagnostic port under the dashboard (driver’s side) to read and clear any stored fault codes.
+If the check engine light is still on, plug an OBD2 scanner into the diagnostic port under the cluster (driver’s side) to read and clear any stored fault codes.
 The YOUCANIC Full System Scanner can read and clear fault codes on every control module of your Nissan vehicle.

 Notes